 As always, it’s important to check your local state statutes before ordering or installing any equipment for your POV.
 Laws vary widely from state to state regarding the type and color lights a first responder can use in the field.
 These rules apply to all department vehicles, and some states have even stricter laws when it comes to POV light use.

 Take our advice and get all the lights you want and need without becoming a whacker by ensuring every light you install has a particular purpose.
-If you can see your bright red Ford truck from outer space when it’s lit up, you may have too many.
+If you can see your bright red Ford truck from outer space when it’s lit up because of your massive emergency light bar for trucks, you may have too many.
 Otherwise, when you keep what we have explained above in your mind while shopping, you should be brighter and safer as a result.

 - Drones allow Firefighters to train better and save lives faster